stubbulon5/Cognition-addons/ofxGLEditor/README.md

 ### Examples

-Project files for the examples are not included so you will need to generate the project files for your operating system and development environment using the OF ProjectGenerator which is included with the OpenFrameworks distribution.
+Project files for the examples are not included so you will need to generate the project files for your operating system and development environment using the OF ProjectGenerator which is included with the openFrameworks distribution.

 To (re)generate project files for an *existing* project:

-* click the "Import" button in the ProjectGenerator
+* Click the "Import" button in the ProjectGenerator
-* navigate the to base folder for the project ie. "glEditorExample"
+* Navigate to the project's parent folder ie. "ofxGLEditor", select the base folder for the example project ie. "glEditorExample", and click the Open button
-* click the "Update" button
+* Click the "Update" button

 If everything went Ok, you should now be able to open the generated project and build/run the example.

 #### glslExample

-This is a simple GLSL fragment (pixel) shader editor including GLSL syntax highlighting.
+This is a simple GLSL fragment (pixel) shaders editor including GLSL syntax highlighting.
 The shader is reloaded whenever it is saved or evaluated (MOD key + e).

 #### liveCodingExample